pellared/otel-logs-talk/outline.md

 ## init()

 People usually talk about the past, present, and future.
 But honestly, who cares about the past?
 We're here to talk about what's happening NOW and what's coming NEXT.

 This presentation is about how OpenTelemetry Logs are driving a major shift across the entire OpenTelemetry ecosystem.
-We're not just talking about logs in isolation
+We're not just talking about logs in isolation.
 We're talking about how logs are becoming the catalyst for foundational changes that reshape how we think about telemetry as a whole.

 You'll get an inside look at the following game-changing developments: